BennyDeeDev/Dotfiles/README.md

 ### Brew

-Install `Brewfile` with `cd .config/brew && brew bundle`, private packages need to be uncommented
+Install `Brewfile` with `brew bundle`, private packages need to be uncommented

 ### Mise